Sohl-Dickstein/Diffusion-Probabilistic-Models/README.md

 > International Conference on Machine Learning.
 2015<br>
 > http://arxiv.org/abs/1503.03585

+From the abstract:
 The essential idea behind the algorithm, inspired by non-equilibrium statistical physics, is to systematically and slowly destroy structure in a data distribution through an iterative forward diffusion process.
 We then train a reverse diffusion process that restores structure in data, yielding a highly flexible and tractable generative model of the data.
 This approach allows us to rapidly learn, sample from, and evaluate probabilities in deep generative models with thousands of layers or time steps, as well as to compute conditional and posterior probabilities under the learned model.

 ## Using the Software